Gerak Khas (Malaysian Army unit): 1st Malaysian Special Service Regiment

 The MSSU, as a task force, was made up of commando-trained soldiers and sailors from various regiments and corps of the Malaysian Army and Royal Malaysian Navy.
 This creates a problem because the soldiers and sailors are also responsible for their original units.
-On 1 August 1970, army command relocated the MSSU to Sungai Udang Camp in Malacca and established a new unit as the MSSU's successor.
+On 1 August 1970, army command relocated the MSSU to Camp Sungai Udang in Malacca and established a new unit as the MSSU's successor.
 The regiment is known as the 1st Malaysian Special Service Regiment.
 Soldiers and sailors who wanted to serve as special forces had to resign from their original units and volunteer to join the 1 MSSR by 1973.

 Due to expansion, the 1st Malaysian Special Service Regiment became the 21st Special Service Group.

 Bases

 The Gerak Khas has occupied various camps since its founding.
 Among the camps are the following: